Reviewed by health expert Sally Russell, MN, CMSRN, CNE

-Make sure you’re doing everything you can to achieve maximum safety at home.
-Consult this guide of nine common safety hazards in the home to learn quick and simple solutions for keeping you and your loved ones out of harm’s way.
+Make sure you’re doing everything you can to achieve maximum home safety.
+Consult this guide of nine common safety hazards around the home to learn quick and simple solutions for keeping you and your loved ones out of harm’s way.

-Injuries due to falls are one of the most common household hazards.
+Injuries due to falls are one of the most common hazards at home.
 In fact, one out of five older adults who falls incurs a broken bone or a head injury.1 Wet floors, slippery stairs, and scattered toys all create the potential for falls.

-Make sure all staircases have solid handrails, securely affixed flooring, adequate lighting, and safety gates if there are small children in the home.
-The Regalo Easy Step Walk Thru Gate (about $35*) is adjustable to most spaces and easy to use, even with a baby in your arms.
+To prevent falls, make sure all staircases have solid handrails, securely affixed flooring, adequate lighting, and safety gates if there are small children in the home.
+The Regalo Easy Step Walk Thru Gate is adjustable to most spaces and easy to use, even with a baby in your arms.
+Check out our lists of best baby gates and best pet gates for more options.

 Clear outdoor steps

 Keep all outside stairs clear of debris and hazards like ice and snow.
-Secure fix mats in place or use grip tape like SlipDoctors Anti-Slip Safety Tape (starting at $12*) to make surfaces less slippery.
+Secure fix mats in place or use grip tape like SlipDoctors Anti-Slip Safety Tape to make surfaces less slippery.

 Cover slippery surfaces in bathrooms

-Secure your rugs to avoid slipping and to prevent water from pooling on slick surfaces.
-Non-slip stickers like SlipX Solutions Safety Treads (about $9*) are a particularly good way to keep everyone in your home from slipping in the shower.
+To improve bathroom safety, secure rugs to avoid slipping and to prevent water from pooling on slick surfaces.
+Non-slip stickers like SlipX Solutions Safety Treads are a particularly good way to keep everyone in your home from slipping in the shower.

-In 2018, there were more than 363,000 fires in US homes, causing everything from mild smoke damage to total devastation, including the loss of 3,655 lives.2 Even candles or an unattended iron can lead to accidental fires in your home, but there is a lot you can do to prevent a home fire from getting out of hand.
+One key to home safety is fire prevention.
+In 2020, there were more than 356,500 fires in US homes, causing everything from mild smoke damage to total devastation, including the loss of 2,630 lives.2 Even candles or an unattended iron can lead to accidental fires in your home, but there is a lot you can do to prevent a home fire from starting or getting out of hand.
+Learn more from our fire prevention guide.

 Install fire alarms